aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 determine their license, copyrights and other information, according to your requirements.

 #.
 The :ref:`newcomer_scan_codebase` section helps you with configuring your virtual environment,
-   installing Scancode and performing a basic scan, and subsequently visualize the results.
+   installing ScanCode and performing a basic scan, and subsequently visualize the results.

 #.
 The :ref:`newcomer_scancode_tips` section helps you customize the scan according to your
    requirements, and better understand the advanced features you can use.